tenkeyless/dart_docs/src/content/effective-dart/design.md

 ```

-### AVOID mandatory parameters that accept a special "no argument" value
+### AVOID mandatory parameters that accept a special "no argument" value {:#avoid-mandatory-parameters-that-accept-a-special-no-argument-value}

 If the user is logically omitting a parameter, prefer letting them actually omit
 it by making the parameter optional instead of forcing them to pass `null`, an